 An introduction to the equipment, methods and laboratory skills needed in modern physical chemistry.
-Four hours of laboratory per week.
+Three hours of laboratory per week.
 CHE 3119, Fall, odd years; CHE 3129, Spring, even years.

-One semester hour each Prerequisite: Credit or concurrent enrollment in CHE 3311 or 3321.
+Prerequisite: Credit or concurrent enrollment in CHE 3311 or 3321.